FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/runtime-lightmaps.md

 ## Lightmapping Settings {#lightmapping-settings}

 The **Size Multiplier** setting affects all Model and Render Components.
-PlayCanvas will automatically decide what resolution lightmaps are required for a model.
+OasisW will automatically decide what resolution lightmaps are required for a model.
 It calculates this value based on the scale and geometry area size of the model.
 You can influence this calculation by modifying the **Size Multiplier** field in the Model or Render Component's Global Settings.

 For example, consider a plane that is 1x1 unit (meter) in size.
 If the Global Size Multiplier is 16 and the Model Component Multiplier is 2, it will generate a Lightmap Texture size of 32x32 (`1 sq/m * 16 * 2`).
 You will have 32x32 pixels on one square meter, which is about 3cm a pixel size.